 They are so excited, they are ready to burst.

-having a shower to help them prepare
+We're having a shower to help them prepare

 For some of the first adventures they'll share.